 - Bodeum Guesthouse Seoul Tower: A unique property with an interesting mix of modern and classical Korean elements.
 Excellent quiet location in the shadow of Namsan and N Seoul Tower.

 - The Westin Chosun Hotel Seoul: One of the top luxury hotels in Seoul, featuring everything a top-tier five-star should including an indoor pool, spa, and several top-notch restaurants.

 ✔ Recommended area to stay for budget travellers & hipsters

 Want to lay your head down in Seoul’s hippest neighbourhood?
 Look no further than Hongdae.

-Simply dip into its trendy cafes, art galleries, fashion boutiques or nightclubs and you’ll see what makes the Hongdae area a great choice for where to stay in Seoul.
+Simply dip into its trendy cafes, art galleries, fashion boutiques or nightclubs and you’ll why this area is a great choice.

-Attractions in Hongdae: Hongdae Mural Street, Hongdae Free Market, Hongdae Walking Street, Trick Eye Museum, Hongdae NANTA Theatre, Love Museum
+Attractions in Hongdae: Mural Street, Free Market, Walking Street, Trick Eye Museum, NANTA Theatre, Love Museum

 Recommended hotels in Hongdae

 - Gateway Korea Guesthouse: A small property that feels more like a homestay than a hotel.
-The centre of Hongdae via the Hongik University Subway Station is just 5 minutes away by metro.
+The centre of the district, via the Hongik University Subway Station, is just 5 minutes away by metro.